 You may need to pay certain taxes in increments throughout the year, such as self-employment taxes.
 Any tax that is not subject to withholding throughout the year must be paid in quarterly installments as an estimated tax.
 Failure to do so can result in underpayment penalties.
 See IRS Publication 505, "Tax Withholding and Estimated Tax," for details.

 After working through all your federal tax concerns, do not forget about your state and local obligations.
 Your local Chamber of Commerce should be able to help you with state and local tax considerations, and the website for your State Department of Revenue should contain information on business tax obligations.
-Be sure to ask about any changes introduced by the Tax Cuts and Jobs Act of 2017 and the Bipartisan Budget Act of 2018 that may affect your business.
+Be sure to ask about any changes introduced by recent tax law changes that may affect your business.
 The IRS offers useful links to state organizations here.

 Don't let unexpected tax obligations sneak up on your business.
 Take the time to do your research before you begin, and outline and schedule your tax obligations up front.
 After this, you can fully concentrate on the more important aspects of establishing and growing your business — attracting customers and keeping them satisfied with your products and services.